vesterheim/vesterheim.github.io/visit/plan/decorah/index.md

 ---
 Decorah is a great place to visit.
 It’s a warm and vibrant town that makes a perfect getaway from the hustle and bustle of everyday life.

-Decorah was featured in _Smithsonian Magazine’s_ annual list of the 20 best small towns to visit in America, as well as being named in _Forbes_ ”America’s Prettiest Towns” list.
+Decorah was featured in _Smithsonian Magazine’s_ annual list of the 20 best small towns to visit in America, as well as being named in _Forbes_ "America’s Prettiest Towns" list.

 Find complete information about everything Winneshiek County and Decorah have to offer at [Visit Decorah](http://www.visitdecorah.com/).
 Learn more about the whole Northeast Iowa area at [Northeast Iowa](http://visitiowa.org/).